Universe-E/healthgram/items/report.md

    * *Objective: used for storing users and posts for **Data-Profile** feature.*
    * *Code Locations: defined in [Class X, methods Z, Y](https://gitlab.cecs.anu.edu.au/comp2100/group-project/ga-23s2/-/blob/main/items/media/_examples/Dummy.java#L22-43) and [class AnotherClass, lines l1-l2](url); processed using [dataStructureHandlerMethod](url) and ...
    * *Reasons:*
-      * *It is more efficient than Arraylist for insertion with a time complexity O(1)*
-      * *We don't need to access the item by index for xxx feature because...*
+      * Provides dynamic resizing, allowing easy addition and removal of elements as needed for managing user posts
+      * ArrayList offers random access elements, enabling efficient search and display specific posts
       * For the list of users, we got a list as the receiving parameter from firebase, and uses in searching matched users or posts when handling authentication or get id methods
 2. Map
    * *Objective: used for storing followers and posts for **Interact-Noti** feature.*
    * *Code Locations: defined in [Class X, methods Z, Y](https://gitlab.cecs.anu.edu.au/comp2100/group-project/ga-23s2/-/blob/main/items/media/_examples/Dummy.java#L22-43) and [class AnotherClass, lines l1-l2](url); processed using [dataStructureHandlerMethod](url) and ...
+   * * Map provides key-value pairs, where user data needs to be organized and accessed based on a specific key
-   * * For the map of followers and posts, we receive the map id (String) first, and search the corresponding follower and post in a high efficiency
+     * In Hashmap, the time complexity of accessing specific key is O(1), for followers and posts,  we receive the map id (String) first, and search the corresponding follower and post in a high efficiency
+     * Keys in map are unique, this feature prevents duplicate data when storing followers and posts by unique id
 3. B-Tree
    * *Objective: used for storing temperary users and posts for **Search-Filter** feature.*
    * *Code Locations: defined in [Class X, methods Z, Y](https://gitlab.cecs.anu.edu.au/comp2100/group-project/ga-23s2/-/blob/main/items/media/_examples/Dummy.java#L22-43) and [class AnotherClass, lines l1-l2](url); processed using [dataStructureHandlerMethod](url) and ...
-   * * For the B-Tree for data collections, we search results in database and stored temporarily in B-Tree structure
+   * * B-Tree provides efficient search and retrieval operations, we search results in database and stored temporarily in B-Tree structure
+     * B-Tree maintains a balanced tree structure, for large data sets of users and posts, the balanced structure reduces the risk of performance degradation
+     * B-Tree allows for range queries and partial key searches, making search filter working in a high efficiency

 <hr>